FCE Speaking Archives - EngExam.info

 Contrastingly, these pictures show different takes on *some topic*

-First thing to remember is to switch between various phrases that introduce picture description.
-Don’t reuse the same expression, alternate between them, for example:
+The first thing to remember is to switch between various phrases that introduce picture descriptions.
+Don’t reuse the same expression; alternate between them, for example:

 The second picture shows/displays/demonstrates …

-Another big mistake that test-takers make is they use the wrong tense.
+Another big mistake that test-takers make is that they use the wrong tense.
 The only tense you should be using to describe pictures is Present Continuous!
-Failing this leads to lower mark – see official assessment report, page 3.
+Failing this leads to a lower mark – see the official assessment report, page 3.

-Another common mistake is spending too much time on describing.
-I’ve had student who would spend a whole minute on talking about what’s in the picture.
-Remember – do not spend more than 15-20 seconds on that.
-Another helpful technique is to include comparison in your description.
+Another common mistake is spending too much time on description.
+I’ve had students who would spend the entire minute talking about what’s in the picture.
+Remember, do not spend more than 15-20 seconds on that.
+Another helpful technique is to include comparisons in your description.

-The part in bold text shows comparison, underlined text is the usage of Present Continuous.
+The part in bold text shows comparison; the underlined text is the usage of Present Continuous.

 When answering FCE Speaking Part 2 question, ideally you would want to do so for both pictures at the same time.
-You should answer it together with comparing because otherwise you might not have enough time for comparison.
-Have a look at the model answers below to get a better idea of including comparison in your answer.
+You should answer it as you compare the photos, because otherwise you might not have enough time for comparison.
+Have a look at the model answers below to get a better idea of how to include comparison in your answer.

 Examiner: Candidate A, here are the photographs.
 They show people waiting for something.
 I’d like you to compare the photographs, and say in which picture the waiting feels longer.